AmitShwartz/forwrd-frontend-home-assignment/README.md

 - **uuid**: Used to generate unique IDs for new users.
 - **zod**: Used for validation schemas.

+### Bonus Round

+I wanted to deploy using Heroku (that i familiar with) but unfortunately they also started to asked for payment methods.

 ## Contact

 For questions, feedback, or support, contact [Amit Shwartz](shwartzamit17@email.com).